-This compact and lightweight heater works with fan-forced heating method.
+This compact and lightweight heater work with a fan-forced heating method.
 It draws cold air from the area and expels hot air.
 This electric-run garage heater can easily heat up an area of 600 sq. ft.

 You can choose the settings from 3000W and 6000W based on your requirements.
 It comes with mounting brackets for both wall-mounting and ceiling-mounting.
 The epoxy paint ensures a classy finish and gives it an aesthetic look.
 With minimum noise and turbulence, it’s the best option for adjustable settings.

 - Adjustable thermostat with low and high settings

 - Balanced airflow system with even distribution

 Buying Guide to Best Garage Heaters in 2021